developwithpurpose/front-end-developer-exercise/app/README.markdown

 ### Overall Layout

-Based on the image provided I assumed that the page needed to take up about 90% of the page with a grey bg #bbbfc2, but the content section show have a white background.
+Based on the image provided I assumed that the page needed to take up about 90% of the total width with a grey bg #bbbfc2, but the content section should have a white background.

 ### Header